hegerdes/homepage/content/articles/2024/2024-06-gitlab-for-k8s-access.md

 No secrets needed, secure and controlled access to the cluster.

 *WAIT...That wasn't the problem I wanted to solve.
-I need to share access with people - not with CI*
+I need to share access with people - not with CI!*

 **Good News:** This also works for people.